Top 10 Extinct plants in India with pictures

 1. Lepidodendron

-The Scale tree (Lepidodendron) once flourished in the coral forests.
-Its name comes from the Greek words lepido meaning scale and dendron meaning tree.
-This giant herb could reach heights of up to 100 feet, with conical branches.
-Unlike typical plants that reproduce through seeds, Lepidodendron did not generate seeds, rather, it reproduced through spores.
-It was a major component of the planet’s flora during the Paleozoic period.
-But Lepidodendron went extinct Toward the end of the Mesozoic era, so it became one of the Top extinct plants in India that are missing from our planets.
+The scale tree (leopidodendron) once flourished into the coral forests.
+Its name comes from Greek Words Lepido Earth Scale and Dendron Earth Tree.
+This giant herb can reach heights up to 100 feet with conical branches.
+Unlike specific plants breed through seeds, leopidodendron did not produce seeds, but, it was reproduced through spores.
+It was a major component of the planet’s flora during the peliozoic period.
+But Leopidodendron Mesozoic turned extinct to the end of the era, so it became one of the top extinct plants in India that are missing from our planets.

 2. Araucarioxylon arizonicum

-The Petrified Forest National Park provides a window into an Earth that is millions of years in the past, with remnants of Araucarioxylon arizonicum trees that roamed during the Triassic Period around 200 to 250 million years ago.
-Some of these fossilized trees are even inscribed in ancient petroglyphs made by Indigenous people thousands of years ago.
-Situated in northeastern Arizona, this park is evidence of the planet’s ancient history.
-While some plants, such as the Norfolk Island pine, a distant cousin of the Araucaria genus, remain, most have been lost.
-Similarly, we also saw the extinction of many species in India which includes Top 10 extinct plants in India.
+Petridified Forest National Park offers a window in an earth that is millions of years in the past, with a remnant of the Arrucrachelone arizonicum trees that roam around 200 to 250 million years ago.
+Some of these fossil trees have also been inscribed in ancient petroglyphs made by indigenous people thousands of years ago.
+Located in Northeast Arizona, this park is a proof of the ancient history of the planet.
+While some plants, such as the Norfolk island Pine, the distant cousins of the Arukaria Genus, remain, most are lost.
+Similarly, we also saw the extinction of many species in India, including the top 10 extinct plants in India.

 3. Polygala irregularis